Ivory silk crepe and lace wedding dress

 charlie 14 half made dress with low back flesh organza insertion

-Creating the lace yoke front and back meant carefully choosing to cut so the lace pattern would lie pleasingly and symmetrically in the dress design.
-Silk organza dyed to match Charlotte’s skin was used behind the lace to support the delicate fabric
+To creating the lace yoke front and back meant I carefully cut the lace so the pattern would lie pleasingly and symmetrically in the dress design.
+I dyed silk organza to match Charlotte’s skin and placed it behind the lace to support the delicate fabric

 charlie 22 sewing on the buttons silk ivory lace